-- analytes (optional, array_like or str) The analyte(s) to plot.
-Defaults to all analytes. - datarange (boolean) Whether or not to show the distribution of the measured data alongside the calibration curve. - loglog (boolean) Whether or not to plot the data on a log log scale.
-This is useful if you have two low standards very close together, and want to check whether your data are between them, or below them.
+- analyte_ratios (optional, array_like or str) The analyte ratio(s) to plot.
+Defaults to all analyte ratios. - datarange (boolean) Whether or not to show the distribution of the measured data alongside the calibration curve. - loglog (boolean) Whether or not to plot the data on a log log scale.
+This is useful if you have two low standards very close together, and want to check whether your data are between them, or below them. - ncol (int) The number of columns in the plot - srm group (int) Which groups of SRMs to plot in the analysis. - percentile_data_cutoff (float) The upper percentile of data to display in the histogram.